cym13/various-tutorials/functional_programming.rst

 Why should one care?
 ====================

 This is the most important question.
-Why should one bother reading all that stuff anyway?
+Why should you bother reading all that stuff anyway?
 Scott Wlaschin wrote a very interesting article about that titled `Is your programming language unreasonable?
 <http://fsharpforfunandprofit.com/posts/is-your-language-unreasonable/>`_